Equilibria in Network Constrained Energy Markets: Main results

-Theorem \ref{th2} is generalizable to different welfare, replacing $p_{j}^{*}$ by $\frac{\partial w}{\partial r_{j}}$ and, as already mentioned, it formally proves the existence of a link between capacity bottlenecks and price differences, a very well known phenomenon in real-world power networks.
-We show this effect in the following example.
+Notice that thanks to the generality of Theorem \ref{th2}, Corollary \ref{col1} would still hold true even if we were to drop assumptions (a) and (b).
+Corollary \ref{col1} formally proves the existence of a link between capacity bottlenecks and price differences, a very well known phenomenon in real-world power networks.
+We show this effect in the following example where for sake of simplicity we consider a model satisfying all assumptions (a), (b) and (c).